m42e/httypist/README.md

 - Python flask http handler
 - Ninja2 Template engine
-- xelatex for the LaTeX processing
+- xelatex for the LaTeX processing (if you wish and need)
 - celery Offloading the load from the frontend
 - docker container for easy deployment